Publication Ethics and Malpractice Statement

 (Code of Conduct and Best Practice Guidelines for Journal Editors)

-- The Editors of the journal should have the full authority to reject/accept a manuscript.
+- The editorial team should have the full authority to reject/accept a manuscript.

 (COPE Ethical Guidelines for Peer Reviewers)